nlazmi/admob-google-cordova-clean/README.md

 This is a fork of the plugin by AppFeel that doesn't take 2% of your impressions.
 Changes were originally made by https://github.com/TheBosZ/admob-google-cordova .
 But, removed the dependency on another project for Google Admob Frameowork for iOS.

+## Quick start ##

+To install this plugin, follow the [Command-line Interface Guide](http://cordova.apache.org/docs/en/edge/guide_cli_index.md.html#The%20Command-line%20Interface).
+You can use one of the following command lines:

+* `cordova plugin add https://github.com/jamesfdickinson/admob-google-cordova-clean.git --variable ADMOB_APP_ID="123456789"`
+* note: If you add the correct ADMOB_APP_ID after the build you may need to remove the android project and rebuild it.

+## Change Log ##
+4.4.0

+- Added required android AndroidManifest.xml meta-data tag.use the variable in the config add your abmob's appid. `<meta-data       android:name="com.google.android.gms.ads.APPLICATION_ID" android:value="[ADMOB_APP_ID]"/>`.
+See: https://developers.google.com/admob/android/quick-start
+- MobileAds.initialize(appid) is executed internally as required by the current admob sdk

 Cordova AdMob plugin
 ====================